-- Maldon sea salt (or any course sea salt)
+- Maldon sea salt (or any flaky sea salt)

 - Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.

-- In a small bowl, combine flaxseed and water and let sit in the refrigerator for at least 15 minutes.
+- In a small bowl, whisk together flaxseed and water until combined.
+Let sit in the refrigerator until gelatinous, at least 15 minutes.

 - In a medium mixing bowl, whisk coconut oil, peanut butter, maple syrup, vanilla and flax eggs until smooth and creamy.

-- In a large mixing bowl, mix oats, chocolate, baking soda and cinnamon until well combined.
+- In a large mixing bowl, stir oats, cinnamon, baking soda, salt, and chocolate chips until well combined.

 - Add wet ingredients to the dry and stir to combine until mixture is sticky.

-- Using a spoon or ice cream scooper, drop 2-inch rounds of dough onto the baking sheet so cookies are a few inches apart.
-Sprinkle course sea salt over tops of cookies.
-Bake for 15 minutes, or until golden-brown and somewhat firm to the touch.
+- Using a cookie scoop or ice cream scoop, drop 2-inch rounds of batter onto the baking sheet so cookies are a few inches apart.
+Sprinkle flaky sea salt over tops of cookies.
+Bake until golden-brown and somewhat firm to the touch, about 14-16 minutes.

-- Remove from oven and let cool on baking sheet for a couple minutes before transferring to a wire rack to cool.
-Option to sprinkle a few more flakes of sea salt over top.
+- Remove from oven and let cool on baking sheet for 2-3 minutes before transferring to a wire rack to cool.
 Let cool completely before serving.